Skip to content

 When to choose jQuery UI

-Choose jQuery UI when your primary concern is server response time and best practices.
+Choose jQuery UI when your primary concern is server response time.
 Its audit data shows consistent strength in these areas across the sampled sites.

 How this comparison was built